List of Liberty ships (I): Imboden Seam

 was a collier built by Delta Shipbuilding Company New Orleans, Louisiana.
 Her keel was laid on 23 April 1945.
 She was launched on 28 June and delivered on 25 August.
 Built for War Shipping Administration (WSA), she was operated under the management of Eastern Gas & Fuel Associates, Boston, Massachusetts.
 Sold to her managers in 1946.
 Sold in 1947 to Mystic Steamship Division and renamed Reading.
 Operated under the management of her previous owner.
 Ran aground in Buzzards Bay, Massachusetts in February 1957 and was severely damaged.
 Later refloated and drydocked at New York, where she was repaired.
 Sold in 1961 to Massachusetts Trustees of Eastern Gas & Fuel Associates, Boston.
 Sold in 1963 to Mystic Steamship Corp., Boston.
 Sold in 1965 to Sulpho Marine Transport Inc., New York.
 Sold in 1970 to Zip Corp.
 Re-registered to Panama and operated under the management of Olssen Gresser Associates.
-Arrived at El Ferrol, Spain in June 1971 with boiler damage.
+Arrived at Ferrol, Spain in June 1971 with boiler damage.
 Subsequently placed under restraint for debt.
 Sold for breaking in October 1872, she was towed to Santander, Spain in November 1972 for scrapping.